uva-sp/scientific-programming-1/info/syllabus.md

 Besides Stack Overflow, you can come to the programming lab at the following time.
 Our teacher(s) will be ready to answer questions, help you find resources for programming, and help thinking about the problems at hand.

-> The lab is open for you on **Tuesdays 15:00--17:00**.
-You can find us in room **A1.22** at the Science Park 904 building.
+> The lab is open for you on **Tuesdays 15:00--17:00 in room A1.24 and Fridays 15:00--17:00 in room A1.22**.
+These rooms are at the Science Park 904 building.
 When coming to the lab for the first time, please find your teacher and introduce yourself!
 That way it's easier to ask questions when needed.

 ## Passing the course